Dainichiseika

 • *1 For details, please refer to "Nomination and Remuneration Committee" at the bottom of this page.

 • *2 The Outside Director and Auditor Liaison Committee is composed of all Outside Directors and is held, in principle, once a month.
-Its purpose is to facilitate meaningful and active discussions at the Board of Directors by providing outside directors with appropriate information on the Group's management issues, primarily those to be deliberated at the Board of Directors, and to exchange opinions from an external perspective.
+Its purpose is to facilitate meaningful and active discussions at the Board of Directors by providing Outside Directors with appropriate information on the Group's management issues, primarily those to be deliberated at the Board of Directors, and to exchange opinions from an external perspective.

 • *4 The Corporate Management Committee is composed of the management team responsible for business execution.
 It serves as an organ for discussing important matters related to business execution, including the Group's various strategies and future plans, and is held approximately twice a month.
 This meeting is not limited to discussing matters submitted to the Board of Directors and performance-related matters.
 It also serves to accelerate the Company's ability to respond flexibly to both apparent and potential management issues by enabling the management team to engage in free and open discussion and multifaceted consideration on a wide range of topics.